Civilian: Civilians in domestic law

 Most nations clearly distinguish military authorities from the civil administration via the national constitution; or else in statute law where no codified constitution exists.
 This usually serves to place control of military forces under the presiding civilian government.
-"Civilian" is frequently provided as a negative definition where anyone who is not a member of the military is (by default) a civilian.
+"Civilian" is often not defined explicitly but is a "negative definition" where anyone who is not designated as military personnel is (by default) a civilian.
 In keeping with IHL, this offers no intermediary status.

 Involvement and jurisdiction of the armed forces in civil affairs varies from nation to nation.

 In France and Italy, the National Gendarmerie and Carabinieri are military agencies permanently tasked to supporting domestic civilian law-enforcement, usually focussed on serious organised crime and counter-terrorism.
 Until 2008, the South African Commando System (a volunteer militia within the South African Army) assisted the Police Service in rural areas until they were replaced by specialised Police units.
 Section 201 of the South African constitution allows military forces to assist Police only with Presidential approval.

 The British military does not intervene in law enforcement matters other than by exceptional ministerial approval.
 During the 1980 Iranian Embassy Siege, the Metropolitan Police were able to request military support and the Prime Minister approved deployment of the SAS.
 Unarmed military personnel routinely deploy in support for natural disasters, bomb disposal, etc. under MACA.
 In 1969 the British Army was deployed to Northern Ireland under Operation Banner to support the local police in the wake of rioting.
 This deployment inflamed local tensions, with the Provisional IRA launching a guerilla campaign from 1970 to 1997, during which time controversial actions such as Operation Demetrius took place, as well as atrocities such as the Bloody Sunday massacre.
 Operation Banner ultimately lasted 37 years, formally ending in 2007 and becoming the British Armed Forces' longest continuous operation.
 The many problems faced (and arguably caused by) Operation Banner have been influential in policy-making and the reluctance to deploy military forces domestically in anything other than exceptional circumstances (usually relating to serious terrorist threats).